mblue9/EuroBioC2024/content/registration.md

 ### Accommodation

-Accommodation was arranged with [New College](https://www.new.ox.ac.uk/) and [Keble College](https://www.keble.ox.ac.uk/).
+Accommodation was arranged with [New College](https://www.new.ox.ac.uk/).

 Rooms in New College can be booked directly as part of the registration process (see registration link above).
-To book a room in Keble College, please email accommodation@keble.ox.ac.uk directly and quote 'STAT2024'.

 #### New College